deidrah/WekanTestsTask/README.md

 1. Clone the repository `https://github.com/deidrah/WekanTestsTask.git`
 2. Open the project in IDE
 3. Build the project
-4. Open the console and run on Windows -  `gradlew test`, on MacOS  `./gradlew test`
+4. Open the console and run on Windows -  `gradlew test`, on MacOS - first run `./gradlew wrapper` and then `./gradlew test`

 The test suite should be now running.
+To rerun tests simply add `--rerun-tasks` flag to command

 ## Problems
 If you have problems with compatibility try changing the settings of Gradle JVM to using project JDK